-East of the Italian Gardens sits Farley Center, a splitlevel white building that houses the School of Business and Digital Media and the Department of Psychology.
+East of the Italian Gardens sits Farley Center, a splitlevel white building that houses the School of Business and Digital Media and the Department of Psychology and Counseling.
 Farley Center features the International Collaboration Center, which is ideal for meetings, teleconferences, and global presentations.

-Other buildings on the campus proper include Mercedes Hall, home to the Office of Mission Integration and several classrooms, and Mercy Center, which houses Student Accounts, the Office of the Registrar, and additional classroom space.
+Other buildings on the campus proper include Mercedes Hall, home to several classrooms, and Mercy Center, which houses the Office of Student Accounts, the Office of the Registrar, and additional classroom space.